recallai/google-meet-meeting-bot/README.md

 > Note: If you're modifying the schema yourself, use `npx prisma migrate dev` instead to generate new migrations.

-9. Re-run your code:
+9. Exit out of your shell by typing `exit` and hitting enter then re-run your code:
 ```
 docker-compose build --no-cache
 docker compose up -d
 ```

-10. Open a second terminal window and run
+10. Open a **second terminal** window and run
 ```
 cd src/frontend
 npm install